wthomson/FitHome-docs/Posts/ExploringEnergyDisaggregation/ExploringElectricityDisaggregation.md

 We're hoping the answer to this question follows the sentiment of the NY,NY song..._if I can make it there I can make it anywhere_...
 # A Bothering Question
-We have:
-- aggregated (whole house) data in which readings mask what appliance is on because several appliances are on at the same time.
-It reminds us of a restaurant where we strain to hear what is being said.
-Yet we can figure out what really loud folks are saying at other tables!
+We have an electricity readings that consist of a bunch of appliances being on (or off) at the same time and some noise.
+Yet in this cacophony, how the heck to we figure out when the microwave was on and for how long?

 ![power readings](images/ExploringDisaggregation/aggregate_power_3_hours.png)

 <p align="center">A Few Hours of Power Readings</p>